81Forge

 A calmer, sharper forge for founders building the real thing.

-Founder-first, not finance-first Operator guidance over pitch theater Warm pressure without ego
+Great Lakes and Appalachia builders Founder-first, not finance-first Operator guidance over pitch theater Warm pressure without ego

 What founders get